 - Most record breaking Ocean Rower

 Records can be verified on the Official Guinness Adjudicators website.

 Next majority of the crew members were replaced in Longyearbyen.
 Initial plan to head directly to Iceland was extended by adding additional stage: row North all the way to the Ice Shelf.
 Having reached the Ice Shelf, team Polar Row II broke the Northernmost Latitude record again, the exploratory Polar Row then continued to Iceland.
 Due to various difficulties crew finished Journey in Jan Mayen.
-Despite not reaching Iceland, the distance covered by the expedition remained nearly same as initially planned two-stage expedition by adding the additional stage of rowing to the Ice Shelf, and the amount of records claimed remained nearly same: 11 instead of 12 which include many of the titles of World's Firsts.
+Despite not reaching Iceland, the distance covered by the expedition remained nearly same as initially planned two-stage expedition by adding the additional stage of rowing to the Ice Shelf, and the amount of records claimed remained same, which include many of the titles of World's Firsts.
 Fiann Paul and Carlo Facchino became the first People to row the Arctic Ocean both directions.
-The only record not claimed by the crew was "Longest open water row in the Arctic", still it was the most record breaking Ocean Row and cpatian stated that "there will be no other equally successful ocean row ever again".
-Fiann Paul became the most record breaking Ocean Rower.
+It was the most record breaking Ocean Row and Fiann Paul became the most record breaking Ocean Rower.